Monadical-SAS/redux-time/README.md

     }
 })
 ```
-All CSS animations are stored internally as a dictionary of `{css_animation_name: {name, duration, delay, playState}}`, but they get converted to strings when the animated state is calculated on every `TICK`.
+All CSS animations are stored internally as a dictionary of `{css_animation_name: {name, duration, delay, playState}}`, but they get converted to strings when the animated state is computed on every `TICK`.

 Your component will receive `style={animation: 'blink 1000ms linear -25ms paused'}` as a valid CSS string, so you can plug it right in with `style={style}` and it will work.